Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 **Turn each list item in Select a Design into a card**

-Here is an example styling each list item in the `div.design-selection` section as a card.
+Here is an example of styling each list item in the `div.design-selection` section as a card.

 Start with the `li` this will be the card container: